cloudant/sync-android/doc/migration.md

 * Incorrect or `null` arguments passed to an API method: in these cases `NullPointerException` or `IllegalArgumentException` can be thrown.
-The developer can defend against these by ensure that correct and nun-`null` arguments are passed to these methods.
+The developer can defend against these by ensuring that correct and non-`null` arguments are passed to these methods.
 The documentation will provide guidance as to what form arguments should take and when it is valid for them to be `null`.